c19witness/uk-covid19-inquiry/2023-06-27_module-1/2_Mr_Duncan_Selbie.rst

 **Mr Duncan Selbie**: Yes.

-**Ms Munroe KC**: Now, appreciating, Mr Selbie, what you have said this afternoon in answer to questions from Ms Blackwell about this MERS plan, that there needed to be clarification with UKHSA, that notwithstanding, given that Covid-19 was initially classified as an airborne HCID, would you have expected the MERS plan to have been utilised in some form for Covid-19, as it had been for MERS and monkeypox, as you've referenced, and are you able to say whether it was in any form utilised?
+**Ms Munroe KC**: Now, appreciating, Mr Selbie, what you have said this afternoon in answer to questions from Ms Blackwell about this MERS plan, that there needed to be clarification with UKHSA, that notwithstanding, given that Covid-19 was initially classified as an :outline:`airborne` HCID, would you have expected the MERS plan to have been utilised in some form for Covid-19, as it had been for MERS and monkeypox, as you've referenced, and are you able to say whether it was in any form utilised?

 **Mr Duncan Selbie**: Yes and yes.
 So what you were describing would be regular health protection activity at a scale that we were well used to dealing with.
 It is my understanding that the HCID pathway was in fact utilised for the early cases of Covid, yes.